 As the sun dips behind the Casa Grande peak, it’s time to head back to the car.

-The descent is much quicker than the ascent, despite the fading light (for the last mile I need to use my head torch).
+The Lost Mine Trail descent is much quicker than the ascent, despite the fading light (for the last mile I need to use my head torch).
 I’m at the Chisos Mountain Lodge by 8:30pm, in time for dinner.
 It’s been a magnificent walk, and I’m glad I ignored the advice that suggested avoiding this trail.
-I’m also very happy that I went late in the day, and avoided the crowds – in summary, I’d definitely put this trail at the very top of the Big Bend “must do” list.
+I’m also very happy that I went late in the day, and avoided the crowds – in summary, I’d definitely put the Lost Mine Trail at the very top of the Big Bend “must do” list.
 But go very early in the morning or late in the day, and avoid the crowds.
 I can imagine that following a queue of people up through a series of switchbacks in the midday sun would put you off this walk.